Criminal Appellate Attorney

 Attorney Driscoll represents clients throughout Massachusetts, and nationwide.
 He pursues appellate matters in Massachusetts Appeals Court, the Massachusetts Supreme Judicial Court (SJC), and to the U.S. Supreme Court.

 A criminal conviction is far reaching.
-Besides incarceration or probation, there is the impact upon other rights such as present or future housing, employment, immigration, and government benefits.
-A subsequent arrest can be treated more harshly (e.g., bail) and a subsequent conviction can result in harsher sentencing.
+Besides incarceration, parole, or probation there is the impact upon other rights such as present or future housing, employment, immigration, and government benefits.
+A subsequent arrest can be treated more harshly (e.g., bail) and a subsequent conviction can result in harsher sentencing, particularly in federal court.